lqh12345/Jacquard_V2/README.md

 <span id=download>Please download the dataset</span> through _**[[One Drive]](https://xxxxxxx)**_ or _**[[Baidu Netdisk]](https://pan.baidu.com/s/14SIj1jGyMdYjmKPWMI056Q?pwd=1234)**_.

+### Jacquard V2 (ours) compared to Jacquard V1

-JacquardV2 (ours) compared to JacquardV1, shows significant improvement in the results.
+### Jacquard V2 (ours) compared to Jacquard V1
+Among them, the green boxes represent the data in the Jacquard V1 dataset, and the red boxes are the additions we made in our Jacquard V2.
 ![figure](https://github.com/lqh12345/Jacquard_V2/blob/main/figure/JacquardV1_VS_JacquardV2.png)

 ## Quick Start for Jacquard V2